yasoob/intermediatePython/lambdas.rst

     print(add(3, 5))
     # Output: 8

-Here are a few useful use cases for lambdas and just a few way in which they are used in the wild:
+Here are a few useful use cases for lambdas and just a few ways in which they are used in the wild:

 **List sorting**